-There’s plenty of moving parts when it comes to buying or owning a home.
+There are plenty of moving parts when it comes to buying and owning a home.
 It’s no surprise then, that the terms that go along with the process might be a tad confusing, especially when people bandy around acronyms.

 Take heart — you can get up to speed on the definitions in no time.